christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 Calami is a village located in the Kannur district of Kerala, southwest India.
 Kochi, also known as Cochin, is a major port city in the state of Kerala.
 Cochin is obviously phonetically related to the name Cohen.

-Lost in history is that the greatest slave trade wasn't the Trans-Atlantic one, but the Jewish (Calami) ran transfer of Ethiopians into India during the spice and marble trade. **Dravidians are Ethiopians who the Jews imported into India via South India and Sri Lanka.** There is a straight line route from Ethiopia to Sri Lanka via boat.
+Lost in history is that the greatest slave trade wasn't the Trans-Atlantic one, but the Jewish (Calami) ran transfer of Ethiopians into India during the spice and marble trade.
+Dravidians are Ethiopians who the Jews imported into India via South India and Sri Lanka.
+There is a straight line route from Ethiopia to Sri Lanka via boat.
 Also, during this slave trade the Jews created a settlement in Ethiopia for their slave trade business, hence Ethiopian Jews being a thing, and Cochin Jews existing on the south west section of India.
 "Habshi" is what Northern Indians called Southern Indians and *Habesha* comes from "Abyssinia" which refers to Ethiopia.
 These Ethiopian slaves then mixed with indigenous Australoid/Denisovans who were similar to Australian Aborigines.
 Eventually they mixed with the indigenous Scythians (likely by force and genocide run by the Calami).

 **7.4 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)**

 The destruction of the Aryans in the Middle East and North Africa was done in three phases:

-1.  **The Goths** were not primitive invaders.
-They were a **Scythian remnant group (Goths = Getae = Scythians) weaponized by the Eastern Empire (Constantinople/Adiabene faction) to destroy the Western R1a aristocracy.** The sack of Rome (410 CE) and the conquest of North Africa by the Vandals (a Sarmatian elite leading a mixed army) were false-flag operations to clear the land.
+1. The Goths were not primitive invaders.
+They were a Scythian remnant group (Goths = Getae = Scythians) weaponized by the Eastern Empire (Constantinople/Adiabene faction) to destroy the Western R1a aristocracy.
+The sack of Rome (410 CE) and the conquest of North Africa by the Vandals (a Sarmatian elite leading a mixed army) were false-flag operations to clear the land.
-2.  **The "Justinianic Plague" (541-549 CE) was a Bioweapon:** Recent genomic analysis shows the *'Yersinia pestis'* strain was not endemic to Europe.
-It was **introduced via the Egyptian grain trade**, controlled from Constantinople/Alexandria.
+2. The "Justinianic Plague" (541-549 CE) was a Bioweapon: Recent genomic analysis shows the *'Yersinia pestis'* strain was not endemic to Europe.
+It was introduced via the Egyptian grain trade, controlled from Constantinople/Alexandria.
 It disproportionately ravaged the densely populated, still-R1a-heavy cities and army camps of the old empire.
-This was a **demographic reset**.
+This was a demographic reset.
-3.  **The "Arab Conquests".** The armies were multi-ethnic slave-soldier forces (*Ghilmān*), but their core leadership was not "Arab."
-It was the **J2/J1 Adiabene-Makkedan nobility (the "Quraysh")**—the same priestly-financier class that had served the Flavians.
+3. The "Arab Conquests".
+The armies were multi-ethnic slave-soldier forces (*Ghilmān*), but their core leadership was not "Arab."
+It was the J2/J1 Adiabene-Makkedan nobility (the "Quraysh")—the same priestly-financier class that had served the Flavians.

 Their primary targets were not cities, but the countryside—the *latifundia* estates still held by the old R1a landowning families.
 Systematic slaughter of adult males, enslavement of women and children.

-The Arabs also engaged in **slave breeding**.
-Cities like Basra and Kufa were not military camps; they were **human hatcheries**.
+The Arabs also engaged in slave breeding.
+Cities like Basra and Kufa were not military camps; they were human hatcheries.
 The scale is understated.
-Estimates based on tax records suggest **5-7 million East African (Zanj) and Caucasian slaves** were imported into Mesopotamia and the Levant between 700-900 CE.
-The "Arabization" was, in fact, the **'Zanj-ization' of the population base**.
+Estimates based on tax records suggest 5-7 million East African (Zanj) and Caucasian slaves were imported into Mesopotamia and the Levant between 700-900 CE.
+The "Arabization" was, in fact, the 'Zanj-ization' of the population base.

 **Genetic Table (with specific subclades):**